jafingerhut/demo-docs-tools.trace/README.md

 ([ClojureDocs.org
 page](https://clojuredocs.org/clojure.core/alter-var-root)), which
 modifies the value of a Var, to assign new values to the Vars.
-The new value assigned to the Var `#'user/f1` is a "wrapped" version of the original function.
-This "wrapped" function performs these steps:
+The new value assigned to the Var `#'user/f1` is a "wrapping" version of the original function.
+This "wrapping" function performs these steps:

 + Print a trace message showing the name `user/f1` and the values of the parameters.